How to Become Better at Gift Giving

 And there you have it!
 Once you have a gift picked out, think about your recipient and then think through these four categories.
 FOR THAT SPECIFIC PERSON, would this gift be Practical?
 Did they ask for it?
 Would it mean something to them sentimentally?
 Or would it be something fun for them to enjoy?

-The golden rule of gift giving: Treat others the way they want to be treated, NOT the way you want to be treated.
-You are not your own recipient, so make sure you’re considering the person you’re gifting to when checking to see if it passes the GiftEd test.
+The golden rule of gift giving is to treat others the way they want to be treated, NOT the way you want to be treated.
+You are not your own recipient, so make sure you’re considering the person you’re gifting to when checking to see if a present passes the GiftEd test.